 Democracy Fund, Inc. ("DF") is a charitable, nonstock corporation formed on February 11, 2014 in the state of Delaware.
 DF is organized and operated exclusively for exempt purposes within the meaning of Section 501(c)(3) of the Internal Revenue Code ("Code").
 DF has received a determination letter from the Internal Revenue Service stating it is exempt under 501(c)(3) of the Code and specifically that it is classified as a Section 509(a) Private Foundation.
-Pierre Omidyar, Michael Mohr, Pat Christen, Sarah Steven and Will Fitzpatrick serve on the Board of Directors with Joseph Goldman serving as president.
+Pierre Omidyar, Pat Christen, and Sarah Steven serve on the Board of Directors with Joseph Goldman and Isaiah Castilla serving as president and assistant secretary, respectively.
 DF was formed in order to support charitable and educational activities in service of creating a stronger democracy.
 DF invests in organizations working to ensure that our political system is responsive to the public and able to meet the greatest challenges facing our nation.

-2. Summary of Significant Accounting Policies
+2. Basis of Presentation and Significant Accounting Policies

-Basis of Accounting
+Basis of Presentation